-One of the two main data structures for storing time series in epiprocess
+One of the two main data structures for storing time series in epiprocess.

-It is simply tibble with at least two columns, geo_value
+It is simply tibble with at least two columns, geo_value and time_value,

 that provide the keys for the time series.
 It can have any other columns,